harigopal/learn-reasonml-workshop/README.md

   12. Line breaks seem to be missing in first code example in Ex.
 21.
   13. `List.fold_left` has already been used in an earlier example.
 Is its more detailed description here on purpose?
   14. In Ex.
 21, `ref` is mentioned for the first time with no explanation.
+  15. Some wonky comments at the beginning of Ex.
+22.
+  16. Ex.
+22 says *If we don't care about an argument we can ignore it using "= _"*.
+You can also just not mention 'em? `({firstName, lastName})` works too.
+Cleaner, too.